Bat flight: Evolution

 Charles Darwin foresaw an issue with his theory of evolution by natural selection in the evolution of complex traits such as eyes or "the structure and habits of a bat."
-Indeed, the oldest bat fossils are very similar in wing morphology to the bats of today, despite living and dying 52.5 million years ago.
+Indeed, the oldest bat fossils are very similar in wing morphology to the bats of today, despite existing 52.5 million years ago.
 Onychonycteris finneyi, the earliest known bat, already possessed powered flight.
 O. finneyi likely had an undulating flight style that alternated periods of fluttering with gliding.
 Evidence for this lies in the broad and short nature of O. finneyi wing morphology, which would have made it difficult to efficiently maneuver in the air or sustain flight.
 Additionally claws were seen on the ends of their forelimb digits (which have since disappeared in modern-day bats) giving evidence that O. finneyi was a skilled climber.
 The common ancestor of all bats is hypothesized to have been an arboreal quadruped of the Northern Hemisphere.
 This ancestor is predicted to have lived 64 million years ago at the border of the Cretaceous and Paleogene, based on molecular and paleontological data.
 There is a gap in the fossil record, and no transitional fossils exist from this quadrupedal ancestor to the appearance of the modern bat.
 It is unclear how long the transition from quadrupedalism to powered flight took.
 Based on a phylogenetic analysis of wing aerodynamics, the ancestral Chiropteran had wings with a low aspect ratio and rounded wingtips; this indicates it had slow but maneuverable and agile flight.
 After evolving powered flight, bats underwent massive adaptive radiation, becoming the second-most speciose mammal order, after rodents.

 A 2011 study hypothesized that, rather than having evolved from gliders, the ancestors of bats were flatterers, although the researchers did not find any actual evidence for this theory.
 A 2020 study proposed that flight in bats might have originated independently at least three times, in the groups Yangochiroptera, Pteropodidae and Rhinolophoidea.
 A response paper rejected this hypothesis based on paleontological and developmental data.
 Stem-bats such as Onychonycteris and Icaronycteris were already capable of flying and the latter was a laryngeal echolocator.
 Contrary to the hypothesis of multiple flight origins, which assumes a bat ancestor with only hindwings and no plagiopatagia, embryonic development shows the plagiopatagium appearing before the dactyloptagium.
 A model was used to test the viability of a handwings-only glider and found it ineffective as an actual gliding animal.